skip to main content

 Eyelid Lesions: Inflammatory, Benign or Malignant Cancers

 Eyelid lumps and bumps come in all different varieties.
 They can be inflammatory lesions such as styes or chalazions, benign growths such as cysts, moles, keratoses or skin tags, or malignant cancers such as basal cell carcinoma, squamous cell carcinoma or melanoma.
-Because of the delicate nature of the eyelids, careful evaluation by Dr. Zwick is required to determine the type of lesion and recommended management.
-Often, if the lesion is felt to be benign, Dr. Zwick can perform an in-office excision.
+Because of the delicate nature of the eyelids, careful evaluation by our surgeons is required to determine the type of lesion and recommended management.
+Often, if the lesion is felt to be benign, Dr. Zhao or Dr. Mehta can perform an in-office excision.
 Sometimes a biopsy will be performed to determine the exact pathology.

 Chalazion